-- 1. All quotations in these Tournament Rules are from the rules in the booklet that accompanies the On-Sets® game kit. - 2.
+- 1. All quotations in these Tournament Rules are from the rules in the booklet that accompanies the ON-SETS: The Game of Set Theory® game kit. - 2.
 The rules are formatted so that someone reading them for the first time can concentrate on the section in the largest font (same size as this text).
 The smaller text gives explanations and comments that explicate the previous rule or procedure but can be skipped on a first reading. - 3.
-Changes from last year's rules are highlighted in bold. - 4.
+Changes from last year's rules are highlighted in bold and yellow. - 4.
 Blue words and phrases are defined in the On-Sets Glossary, which is included at the end of this document.

-BASIC ON-SETS[®]
+BASIC ON-SETS

 Basic On-Sets can be introduced with the following seven rules.
-The complete On-Sets Tournament Rules (including Restrictions in all divisions except Elementary) should be used once players become familiar with the game.
+The complete On-Sets Tournament Rules (including Restrictions in all divisions except Elementary Division) should be used once players become familiar with the game.